-On 18th November 2021, our MP, Cat Smith, visited school to explain all about her role as a Member of Parliament and how British democracy works.
+Our MP, Cat Smith, visited our school to explain all about her role as a Member of Parliament and how British democracy works.
 After her visit, she posted, “Wow!
-I think I met some future MPs at Caton Primary School!
-Let no one ever say Year 5 & 6 don’t know about Parliament and politics – brilliant questions from this class”.
+I think I met some future MPs at Caton Primary School.
+Let no one ever say Years 5 & 6 don’t know about Parliament and politics – brilliant questions from this class”.

 At Caton Primary School, our pupils develop a strong set of values and principles, and question and understand what it means to grow up in British society.